 Connecticut Representative Ella Grasso’s brief House career bridged two decades of service in state government and two trailblazing terms as the state’s governor.
 In Congress she concerned herself primarily with combating rampant unemployment in her district while preparing for her triumphant return to Connecticut politics.
 Throughout her long career in state and national politics, on issues ranging from civil rights to campaign finance reform, Grasso sensed the public mood and positioned herself at the forefront of the legislative response.1

 According to her biographer, Grasso took to heart Bailey’s central political philosophy: “The mark of a successful politician is one that finds out where the parade is going, takes one step out in front of the band and declares himself the leader.”
 During her service in the state legislature, Grasso fought for equal rights and a law forbidding housing discrimination.
 In her second term she rose to assistant Democratic leader of the state legislature, and in 1955 she became the first woman elected floor leader.
-In 1958, Grasso was elected secretary of state of Connecticut; she won her two subsequent bids in 1962 and 1966.
-The office provided a level of visibility and constituent contact that helped Grasso, like Chase Going Woodhouse before her, to create a strong political network.4 During her time in the state legislature, Grasso remained active in the Democratic Party, serving as a member of the Democratic Platform Committee in 1960 and as co–chair of the Resolutions Committee for the 1964 and 1968 conventions.
+In 1958 Grasso was elected secretary of state of Connecticut; she won her two subsequent bids in 1962 and 1966.
+The office provided a level of visibility and constituent contact that helped Grasso, like Chase Going Woodhouse before her, to create a strong political network.4 During her time as secretary of state, Grasso remained active in the Democratic Party, serving as a member of the Democratic Platform Committee in 1960 and as co-chair of the resolutions committee for the 1964 and 1968 conventions.

-In 1972, Grasso was re–elected with a margin of 60 percent of the vote over her opponent Republican John Walsh.
-The results were made even more impressive by the fact that Republicans surged in the state delegation—taking control of half the House seats in the wake of incumbent President Richard Nixon’s strong electoral showing.
-In her Connecticut district, where Nixon ran ahead of Democratic candidate George McGovern by nearly 50,000 votes, Grasso topped Walsh by a plurality of about 40,000.10
+In 1972 Grasso was re-elected with a margin of 60 percent of the vote over her opponent Republican John Walsh.
+The results were made even more impressive by the fact that Republicans surged in the state delegation—taking control of half the House seats in the wake of incumbent President Richard M. Nixon’s strong electoral showing.
+In her Connecticut district, where Nixon ran ahead of the Democratic candidate, South Dakota Senator George Stanley McGovern, by nearly 50,000 votes, Grasso topped Walsh by a plurality of about 40,000.10

 While she earned a reputation as a “moderate-liberal,” the diversity of Grasso’s district often kept her on the middle of the road on key issues.
 For instance, though she opposed the Vietnam War, she did so while treading lightly.
 Arguing that a cut-off date was needed for bringing the troops home, she nevertheless made no floor speeches on the subject and, twice in 1971, skipped two votes on measures to end the war.
 Part of this stance acknowledged the importance of defense sector jobs located in her district, as well as blue-collar support for the war effort.11